Starlink Prices and Plans

 There's a 60-day international limit.
 You can use Roam outside Canada for up to 60 consecutive days within your region (US/Canada share a region).
 After 60 days, you need to use it back in Canada or switch to a Global Priority plan.

-Standby mode costs $5/month.
+Standby mode costs $7/month CAD.
 If you only use Starlink a few times a year, you can put your account on Standby instead of fully pausing.
-Standby provides very low-speed data (0.5 Mbps) and keeps your account active so you can switch back to a full plan instantly when you need it.
+Standby provides very low-speed data (around 0.5 Mbps) and keeps your account active so you can switch back to a full plan instantly when you need it.

 Priority Plans (Business, Maritime, Commercial)